Need a little you time? Totally, right?! But are you struggling to make it happen?

 - Help to reduce anxiety

 - Help to foster a healthy blood pressure

 - Breed empathy

-Does this self care option feel right for you?
+Does this feel right for you?
 Great!
 Let’s talk more about how meditation works and how to get started.
 You’ll definitely feel better for it!

-You’re probably thinking “this girl’s self care activities include a ton of childhood games”.
-Heck yes they do!
-There’s a lot of goodness that you totally shouldn’t leave in the past, jump rope and colouring included.
-This one is a fantastically easy way to have fun and get a good workout (which is a total win in my books).
+Ok, I know you likely haven’t picked up a jump rope since you were little, but hear me out.
+This is a fantastically easy way to have fun and get a good workout (which is a total win in my books).

 But here’s what you get when you enjoy a jump rope workout:

 - Healthier bones

 Jump ropes are super cheap, easy to bring literally anywhere and require little skill to master.
 And did I mention it’s super fun?
 If you’re feeling it, let’s learn more about why jump ropes rock and what they have in store for you.